Jump to Camino Finisterre and Muxía Stages

 According to the statistics from the Pilgrim's Office in Santiago, less than 1% of all pilgrims walk these routes.
 In this case, I feel like their statistics are not reliable.
 Most pilgrims do not collect any type of certificate or Compostela after completing these routes.
 Their journeys are not recorded.

-For sure, these treks are much quieter than other, full Caminos.
+For sure, these treks offer more solitude than the busier full-length Caminos.
 From my own casual observations, walking them several times is that they are not all that busy.
 However, we have only attempted them in cusp months, when all the Caminos are quieter.

 The dialect of this Northwestern Spanish region or Galicia is called Gallego, which confuses us because Finisterre, or "Land's End" becomes Fisterra in the local dialect.
 So similar, yet so different!
 Whichever proper name you use, Finisterre in Spanish, or Fisterra in Gallego, you will be understood.